DialEval-2/DCH-2/index.md

 - Names, affiliations, email addresses of other team members
 - Subtasks that you plan to participate: Chinese, English, or BOTH

-Later, NII will require you to register to NTCIR tasks through their website, but please contact us by email first。
+Later, NII will require you to register to NTCIR tasks through their website, but please contact us by email first.

 # Access to the dataset